 On that particular change to De Aza, we see a few things.
-The first being that he used a split-change – as you can see by his grip:
+The first is that he used a split-change – as you can see by his grip:

 A split-change is a downgraded version of the split-finger fastball, in which a pitcher spreads the index and middle finger some, giving it some vertical drop while decreasing the velocity.
-Of the three he threw on Saturday, Worley’s change showed a velocity variation of 7-to-9 miles per hour slower than his fastball, adding some needed deception.
+Of the three he threw on Saturday, Worley’s change showed a velocity decrease of 7-to-9 miles per hour compared to his fastball, adding some needed deception.

-Here we see Mauer’s requested target – down and away where changeup have a high percentage of success.
+Here we see Mauer’s requested target – down and away where change-ups have a high percentage of success.
 Note the red circle where the pitch actually reached the zone:

 What we can deduce from this is that Worley’s changeup is still very much a work in progress.
 It’s possible that instances like this may shake his confidence in the pitch and keep him from using it, especially considering he threw it only one other time after the De Aza at-bat.
 Still, with his two-seam sinking fastball, his cutter and slow curve, Worley was able to keep the White Sox lineup from doing any further damage.
 The extra pitch may eventually be just a “show-me” pitch that is used sparingly.